apakhbari/Malaghe-FE/README.md

 2- transform digits to desired font & style

-3- create dictionaries & enums
+3- create dictionaries & enums (there are such thing in /BE/types/)

+4- all inputs : trim + lowercase

+5- store: rendering props

+**admin / op:**

+1- admin dashboard

+2- id op in new-store

+3- sign in

+### **Ask K:**

+1- in workflow, by is necessary?

 ---